 Dinky Toys are die-cast miniature model cars, trucks & vans and first appeared in early 1934 when Meccano Ltd. introduced a new line of "modelled miniatures" under the trade mark "Meccano Dinky Toys".
 The first announcement for the new line was made in the April 1934 issue of Meccano Magazine.

-Nowadays there is a healthy trade in old Dinky Toys, particularly the earlier models.
-Condition is all important.
-A mint-in-box Dinky Toys car from around 1960 can easily command 10 times the price of a played with (used) one.
-The post-war Dinky Toys cars themselves are all but indestructible, although the tires disintegrate with age and the paint chips.
-Pre-war Dinky Toys vehicles used a weaker alloy and can suffer from metal-fatigue, and thus models from the 1930s in good condition are particularly rare and sought after.
+Nowadays there is a healthy trade in old Dinky cars, particularly the earlier models.
+Condition is extremely important.
+A mint-in-box car from around 1960 can easily fetch 10 times the price of a played with (used) one.
+The post-war Dinky models themselves are all but indestructible, although the tires disintegrate with age and the paint chips.
+Pre-war vehicles used a weaker alloy and can suffer from metal-fatigue, and thus models from the 1930s in good condition are particularly rare and sought after.

-Having the original Dinky Toys box increases the value considerably - the boxes by themselves sometimes command prices comparable to the models.
-Some collectors even collect the "trade boxes" that were never meant for customers, but were the packing for the models to go in to the store.
-There is nothing on the market now that share the two roles of model and toy car as well as the Dinky Toys of the 1940s, 1950s and 1960s.
+Having the original box increases the value considerably - the boxes by themselves sometimes fetch prices comparable to the models.
+Some collectors even collect the "trade boxes" that were never meant for customers, but were the packing for the models to go in to the shop.

 In the mid-1950s, a limited edition set of South African military vehicles were shipped to South Africa by Meccano Ltd. for the South African Defence Force.
 They were painted (military) green and included a Covered Wagon, a Motor Truck, a Dispatch Rider, an Ambulance, and a Van.

 After South Africa withdrew from the Commonwealth in 1961, they imposed a luxury goods import tax, which made Dinky Toys very expensive, and a potential loss for Meccano.
-To resolve this problem Meccano began shipping Dinky parts to South Africa in 1962 where models were put together and painted locally.
+To resolve this problem Meccano began shipping parts to South Africa in 1962 where models were put together and painted locally.